danieldimit/portfolio-website/frontend/README.md

 # Simple Portfolio Website - frontend

-This is the frontend of the fakenewsgraph.de webservice.
+This is the frontend of the simple portfolio website.
+To connect to the backend change its address in the following file: `frontend/src/app/config.js`

 ## Installing / Getting started